Eoracle/Eoracle-operator-setup/README.md

 ```

 ### Setup the monitoring stack
-We use [prometheus](https://prometheus.io/download) to scrape the metrics from the Eoracle data validator container.
+We use [prometheus](https://prometheus.io/download) to scrape the metrics from the eoracle data validator container.
 Make sure to edit the [prometheus.yml](data-validator/monitoring/prometheus.yml) file, located at Eoracle-operator-setup/data-validator/monitoring, replacing the placeholder 'PROMETHEUS_PORT' with the actual value specified in the data validator [.env](data-validator/.env) file (PROMETHEUS_PORT)
 ```bash
 cd Eoracle-operator-setup/data-validator/monitoring